HuttonLedingham/ScuffBombman/README.md

 ##**How to Run**
 1. Download files
-2. Go to ScuffBombman and again ScuffBombman
+2. Go to ScuffBombman
 3. To bin
 4. Debug
 5. Launch ScuffBombman.exe

+Everything this in the project was created by me and a teammate.